mauserrano/PracticeProject/README.md

 - I am a plant pathologist with a strong interest in classical guitar
 - Growth chamber experiments, getting papers published
 - weak up early in the morning
+- just another line to see this change